 PAGE NO. 6

 Q.1.
-Why should a magnesium ribbon be cleaned before it is burnt in air?
+Why should a magnesium ribbon be cleaned before burning in air?

 Ans.
 When magnesium ribbon is exposed to air, it forms a layer of magnesium oxide on its surface.
 This layer of magnesium oxide, being a stable compound, prevents further reaction of magnesium with oxygen.
 Hence, it should be cleaned before burning in air to remove this layer so that the metal can be exposed to air properly (the oxide layer may prevent or slow down the burning of magnesium.